 Monet’s art – Links to anything related to Claude Monet, including his gardens at Giverny and lots of paintings.
 Suitable for all ages.
 See also Claude Monet gallery for more information about the author and his artwork, or the Artsy Monet site which has extensive information about this artist and exhibitions of his work.

 Michaelangelo’s art – a site devoted to the life and works of the 16th century artist and sculptor Michelangelo Buonarroti.

-Art junction – mostly intended for teachers, this is a big site with ideas for helping children learn to be artistic, a gallery of children’s artwork, and some suggested art projects.
+Art for kids hub – a site with ideas for helping children learn to be artistic, a gallery of children’s artwork, and some suggested art projects.
 Well worth browsing.